aleksey-saenko/MusicRecognizer/PRIVACY.md

 ## Privacy policy

-As a client application, Audile respects your privacy and doesn't collect or analyze any personal data.
+As a client application, Audile respects your privacy and doesn't track or profile its users.
 The app doesn't use ads, tracking and analytics services.

-The app records audio from the microphone only during a short recognition session on your demand.
-Recorded data is used solely for recognition purposes and is stored in app private storage for deferred recognitions based on the selected fallback policy.
+By default, while the app is open, it continuously records audio into a small circular in-memory buffer to reduce the time to the first match.
+This option can be disabled in settings, and in that case the app records audio only during a short recognition session at your request.
+All recorded audio is used solely for music recognition.
+If there is no internet connection or another error occurs, audio samples may be stored in app-private storage for deferred recognition attempts.
+This behavior can also be changed by selecting a different fallback policy in settings.

 The app does use third-party services that may collect your personal information.
 When using these remote services, you agree to the terms of use of these services: